 Surgical Management – Polypectomy

 Polyps can be removed by using a small mechanical device or a microdebrider – an instrument that cuts and extracts the soft tissue.
-Depending on the severity of polyps, this procedure can be performed at the St. Louis Sinus Center or Surgery Center.
+Depending on the severity of polyps, this procedure can be performed at the St. Louis Sinus Center.